domix/factorial-service/README.md

 ### Docker Registry credential

-You can set your own credential by adding them in the following file `~/.gradle/gradle.properties`
+You can set your own credentials by adding them in the following file `~/.gradle/gradle.properties`

 ```
 dockerRegistryUsername=your_user